gcallah/BookReviews/gerstle.md

 Gerstle makes a strong case that their existed, for several decades, a "New Deal order."
 This did not happen as soon as the New Deal took place, since many Republicans continue to object to many of its components.
-But when the Eisenhower, a Republican president, accepted most of those aspects as a fait accompli, the order was in place: there were, at that point, a large agreement across party lines about social safety nets, and Keynesian macroeconomic management.
+But when the Eisenhower, a Republican president, accepted most of those aspects as a *fait accompli*, the order was in place: there were, at that point, a large agreement across party lines about social safety nets, and Keynesian macroeconomic management.
 This agreement was succinctly expressed when Nixon, a Republican president, said he was "now a Keynesian in economics."
 Both parties had accepted the New Deal order, and only disagreed about details, like marginal tax rates.

 So how did this political order breakdown?
-In the 1970s, the orders promise of being able to carefully balance inflation against unemployment blew up, as both rose simultaneously.
+In the 1970s, the order's promise of being able to carefully balance inflation against unemployment blew up, as both rose simultaneously.
 The rise in petroleum prices surely played a part in this;
 on that topic, Gerstle writes: